Join the RHS today and support our charitable work

 Capsid bugs are true bugs, there are many species.
 Most do not damage garden plants or are predatory.
 A few are sap-sucking pests that feed at the shoot tips, and on flower buds, of a wide range of herbaceous and woody plants.
 These include the common green capsid (Lygocoris pabulinus) and the tarnished or bishop bug (Lygus rugulipennis).

-Some pest capsid bugs have a more restricted host range such as the apple capsid (Plesiocoris rugicollis), which feeds on apple and pear.
+Some capsid bugs have a more restricted host range such as the apple capsid (Plesiocoris rugicollis), which feeds on apple and pear and can damage fruits.

-Signs of damage appear from late May to early September.
+Signs of damage appear from May to early September.